2018 MLS Roster Composition

 Players who are not selected in Stage One of the Re-Entry Draft will be made available in Stage Two.
 If a player is selected, the drafting club will be required to make a genuine offer to the player within seven days.
-In the event that an agreement cannot be reached between the drafting club and the player, the drafting club will hold the Right of First Refusal for that player in MLS.
+If an agreement cannot be reached between the drafting club and the player, the drafting club will hold the Right of First Refusal for that player in MLS.
 Clubs may not select their own draft-eligible players in Stage Two until all other Clubs have declined on selecting such players.

 Players who remain unselected after Stage Two will be available to any MLS club on a first-come, first-served basis.

 A player may choose to opt out of the Re-Entry Process prior to Stage One and/or Stage Two of the Re-Entry Draft.
 In such instances, the Right of First Refusal for the Player will remain with his previous club.

 Free Agency will be conducted in accordance with the current MLS Collective Bargaining Agreement.